EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

    16      0.000000    0.333333    1.000000        12        0.111111
 ~~~

 The weight of the first point (**0.009259**) is **2/216**.
-The extra factor of 2
+The factor of 2
 is for spin.
 In spin polarized calculation this factor gets reduced by 1/2.

-If you know that the system is an insulator in advance, you can tell **lmf**{: style="color: blue"} to assume an insulator.
-In the input
+If you know that the system is an insulator in advance, you can tell **lmf**{: style="color: blue"} to assume an insulator: in the input
 file replace **% const met=5** with **% const met=0**.
 This will set tag **EXPRESS\_metal** (an alias for
 [**BZ\_METAL**](/docs/input/inputfile/#bz)) to zero.
 In htis mode it can accumulate the density on the first pass as well.

 In metals, the weights depend on the Fermi level <i>E<sub>F</sub></i>, which must be determined from the eigenvalues.
-In such a case the charge density cannot be assembled without the weights.
-There are these possibilities to solve this chicken-and-egg problem.

-1. the weights for each k are known in advance, as is the case for insulators.
-This case is easy to handle, as noted above.
-2. <i>E<sub>F</sub></i> must be determined before BZ integrations are performed.
-Once known, a second pass can be made to do the integrations.\\
-   In this more difficult case, there are two possibilities:
+Integration quadratures are of two types:
 + the weight at k does not depend on values of neighboring k (sampling integration).
 + the weight at k does depend on values of neighboring k (tetrahedron integration).

 Several strategies have been developed.
 {:start="5"}
 0. System assumed to be an insulator; weights determined <i>a priori</i>.
 1. Eigenvectors are written to disk, in which case the
    integration for the charge density can be deferred until all the bands are obtained.
 This option is available only for the ASA: When
    accumulating just the spherical part of the charge, eigenvector data can be contracted over <i>m</i>, reducing memory demands.
 3. Integration weights are read from file _wkp.ext_{: style="color: green"}, which will have been generated in a prior band pass.
 If
    _wkp.ext_{: style="color: green"} is missing or unsuitable, the program will temporarily switch to METAL=3.
 4. Two band passes are made;
    the first generates only eigenvalues to determine <i>E<sub>F</sub></i>.
 It is slower than METAL=2, but it is more stable which can be
    important in difficult cases.
 5. Three distinct Fermi levels are assumed and weights generated for each.
 After <i>E<sub>F</sub></i> is
    determined, the actual weights are calculated by quadratic interpolation through the three points.
 The three Fermi levels are gradually
    narrowed to a small window around the true <i>E<sub>F</sub></i> in the course of the self-consistency cycle.
 This scheme works for sampling
    integration where the <i>k</i>-point weights depend on <i>E<sub>F</sub></i> only and not eigenvalues at neighboring <i>k</i>.
 You can also
    use this scheme in a mixed tetrahedron/sampling method: Weights for the band sum are determined by tetrahedron, but the charge density is
    integrated by sampling.
 It works better than straight sampling because the total energy is variational in the density.
 6. like METAL=3
    in that two passes are made but eigenvectors are kept in memory so there is no additional overhead in the first pass.
 This is the
    recommended mode for <b>lmf</b> unless you are working with a large system and need to conserve memory.

 ### Output density and update of augmentation sphere boundary conditions